 - Business Tax Planning: Ms. Buckley helps clients choose and form new business entities, and negotiates the acquisition and sale of businesses.

-Ms. Buckley currently serves on the Executive Board for the California Bar Association’s Taxation Section; she formerly served as Chair of the Young Tax Lawyers for the California Bar Association and Vice-Chair of the Corporate and Pass-Through Committee; and is a Past Chair of the San Diego County Bar Association’s Tax Section.
-Ms. Buckley is also an active member of San Diego Downtown Rotary, Club 33.
+Ms. Buckley is the Chair for the California Lawyers Association’s Taxation Section’s Executive Committee.
+She formerly served as Chair of the Young Tax Lawyers for the State Bar of California Bar and Vice Chair of the Corporate and Pass-Through Committee.
+She is also a Past Chair of the San Diego County Bar Association’s Tax Section.
+She is a member of San Diego Downtown Rotary, Club 33.

 - How to Advise your Business Clients on Avoiding Personal Liability for Employment Taxes, 89th Annual Meeting for the State Bar of California, September 30, 2016.

 - Beyond the Basics: Real Estate Professional-Passive Activity Loss Rules for the CA Bar Association, Young Tax Lawyers, September 24, 2015.

 - Resolving Common Tax Issues in Bankruptcy Court, State Bar of California Tax Section, July 29, 2015.